polterguy/hyper-ide/README.md

 if you wish.
 Hyper IDE is a web based IDE, so unless you intend to run it through Visual Studio, or something similar, through localhost, it probably performs best through some sort of web/intranet server.

+Hyper IDE is actually extremely small in size.
+At the time of this writing, probably less than 2,000 lines of code, although (obviously) that number will increase in the future.
+This is only possible due to the extreme modularised nature of Hyperlambda, which it is built in, which facilitates for extreme reuse, allowing me to exclusively build it, from pre-built components, such as the TreeView in Micro, CodeMirror, etc.

 ## Performance

 One of my primary reasons for creating Hyper IDE, was actually due to that Visual Studio on my Mac